RECAP | Midlands local election results 2026

 Polling has now closed for local elections across the Midlands, with voters in 13 local authority areas set to elect new local councillors.

-Results are expected to roll in throughout the day, but early indications suggest a bruising night for Kier Starmer’s Labour Party, who are predicted to have made heavy losses across the country.
+Results continued to roll in throughout the day, with early indications suggesting a bruising election for Kier Starmer’s Labour Party, who are predicted to have made heavy losses across the country.

-Overnight polls confirmed a bleak picture for Labour and the Conservatives as Reform surged in several Midlands heartlands, taking control of Newcastle-under-Lyme in the early hours before making huge gains in Tamworth, Redditch and Dudley.
+Overnight polls confirmed a bleak picture for Labour and the Conservatives as Reform surged in several Midlands heartlands early on, taking control of Newcastle-under-Lyme in the early hours before making huge gains in Tamworth, Redditch and Dudley.

 As results trickle in ahead of the weekend all eyes will be on Birmingham, the largest local authority in Europe, which Nigel Farage’s Reform party had earmarked as a key battleground ahead of the election.